 The Marathas captured Kalyan in 1720.
 In 1737 they seized Thane and Salsette Island from the Portuguese.
 The other Portuguese settlements in the Northern Province were conquered in 1738-39.
 In February 1739, the Maratha General Chimaji Appa laid siege to Bassen Fort which surrendered on 16 May 1739.

-Due to the spurt in construction activities in Vasai, many workers from different parts of India have migrated to the town in search of work.
+Due to the spurt in construction activities in Vasai, many workers from different parts of India have migrated to Vasai-Virar in search of work.
 The photo shows a group of workers engaged in laying a new power line.

 Due to the salinity in the soil, some parts of Vasai have sparse vegetation.
 Trees shed their leaves in the dry months and the shoots come back with the onset of rains.

-Sree Ayyappa Temple is built in the style of Kerala temple architecture.
+The architects have built Sree Ayyappa Temple in the style of Kerala temple architecture.
 The roof is covered with red clay tiles.
 There is a tall kodimaram (flagstaff) in front of the temple.
 On festival days, the outside walls of the temple are lit up using many small oil lamps.
 The temple was consecrated in 1995.

 A big beach, Suruchi gets its name from the suru (Casuarina) trees which line the beach.
 The beach is 7.6 km from Vasai Road railway station.
 Buses go up to Parnaka in Vasai Gaon.
 From there, it is another 1.6 km to the beach.
 It is a walk of about 20 minutes.
 The road from Parnaka to the beach is in poor condition.